Let’s Talk About Your Development Environment

 I understand that initially it may feel like overkill to set up a separate development environment for just a couple of staff members (or in some cases, a team of one).
 However, I suggest that it’s at least as important for small teams as it is for large ones.
 With a small team, you’re likely to have fewer procedural safeguard prior to code promotion, and the chances are good that a feature or change will go from concept to production use with only one set of eyes having reviewed it.

-Proper environments for development and testing should not be limited to large enterprise teams.
+Having a small team should never imply that the source code or systems are less important.
+As such, proper environments for development and testing should not be limited to large enterprise teams.

 “We’re not doing ‘real’ software development, so we don’t need a development environment.”

 Even though you’re not creating commercially available software, your staff is still creating software.
-Powershell scripts, T-SQL code, SSIS package, Azure data factory functionality, and even database metadata is all source code.
+Powershell scripts, T-SQL code, SSIS packages, Azure data factory functionality, and even database metadata is all source code.
 These code assets manipulate what your staff members, executives, customers, and shareholders use to interact with and evaluate your business.

 Even if you don’t create packaged software, your code and data artifacts are still critical to the success of the business.
 Make sure they’re ready for the big stage before pushing them out to production.